-Because its proximity to other European countries, daily food items and fruits are not as expensive and sometimes cheaper than India.
+Because of its proximity to other European countries, daily food items, and fruits are not as expensive and sometimes cheaper than in India.
 A single person can survive for a month on £100 groceries.

 You can drive with your Indian Driving licence